Limited License Legal Technicians (LLLT)

 The Washington Supreme Court adopted the Limited License Legal Technician (LLLT) Rule, effective September 1, 2012.
-This rule authorizes non-attorneys who meet certain educational requirements to advise clients on specific areas of law, which have yet to be determined.
+This rule authorizes non-attorneys who meet certain educational requirements to advise and assist clients in approved practice areas of law.

 WSBA’s role is to maintain the high standards set for the legal profession while serving as the regulators of this new rule.
 The goal is to ensure quality implementation aimed at supporting WSBA members and upholding protection of the public.
 There is no other state with a similar LLLT rule.
 This rule provides Washington the opportunity to lead the nation in expanding legal services for the people of our state.